🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Splashtop Autonomous Endpoint Management Image

-Step 1: Open the Endpoint Dashboard
+Step 1: Send the Session Code

 Here’s what this looks like:

-How to Use Splashtop Remote Support
+How to Use Splashtop Access Manager

 Here’s how to use it step by step.